 How the LRE curriculum contributes to the school’s curriculum intent

-- Knowledge is developed about key Christian beliefs and practices and the key beliefs and practices in Islam and Hinduism (KS3 only).
+- Knowledge is developed about key Christian beliefs and practices and the key beliefs and practices in Islam, and Hinduism (KS3 only).
 Knowledge about big ethical and philosophical questions: relationships, role of family, abortion, euthanasia, origins of the universe, origin of people, environmental and animal rights issues, reasons for crime, aims of punishment, death penalty, human rights, social justice, prejudice & discrimination, wealth & poverty.

 - Character building through study and evaluation of ethical and philosophical questions/issues contributing to SMSC and pupils who understand and begin to make sense the world around them as LRE curriculum is linked to real life themes & issues.
-Resilience & mental toughness through the climate for learning in the LRE classroom: can do culture, learn from mistakes, DIRT time & meta-cognition.

 - Love learning as pupils study engaging, real life themes which develop critical thinking.
 Deep human questions are tackled to engage and foster love of learning.
 Teaching methods use a range of techniques to engage pupils and foster a love of learning.
-Challenge is promoted through deep learning to develop pride in achievement to develop confidence, self-belief and inspiration to learn more.
+Challenge is promoted through deep learning to develop pride in achievement to develop confidence, self-belief, and inspiration to learn more.